Law Enforcement Exploring: Activities and training

-Since the September 11 attacks, some Explorer posts have focused their training on counter-terrorism, border patrol, drug raids, hostage negotiation, and active shooter areas, while still teaching the above listed areas.
+Since the September 11 attacks, some Explorer posts have focused their training on counter-terrorism, border patrol, drug raids, hostage negotiation, and active shooter areas, while still teaching the above-listed areas.

 Academy

-In some areas of the country, Explorers may go to an Explorer Academy, usually consecutive weekends or week-long to receive training and discipline, similar in nature to that of a real law enforcement academy.
+In some areas of the country, Explorers may attend an Explorer Academy, typically on consecutive weekends or for a week, to receive training and discipline similar to that of a real law enforcement academy.
 The academy ends with a graduation ceremony where certificates (such as CPR certification) and awards are given.

-Some systems may provide different levels of Academy training, such as:
+Some systems may provide different levels of academic training, such as: